Milnathort railway station

-Milnathort railway station served the town of Milnathort, Perth and Kinross, Scotland, from 1858 to 1964 on the Fife and Kinross Line.
+Milnathort railway station served the town of Milnathort, Perth and Kinross, Scotland, from 1858 to 1964 on the Fife and Kinross Railway.

 History

 The station opened on 15 March 1858 by the North British Railway.
 To the north was the goods yard which had a goods shed and a siding which served Orwell Vale Mill.
 A signal box opened in 1890 which was situated to the northeast.
 There was initially a locomotive shed to the east which was later removed and a goods yard to the south which was later replaced.
 The station closed on 15 June 1964.